-One additional introductory course (AFST 235, AFST 100, AFST 200, AMST 200) One language course above the intermediate level in one of the three main languages of the area (Spanish or French or another regional language approved by the department) One methods course relevant to area of concentration (geographic or thematic) (AFST 200, AMST 401, ANTH 240 or 241, ECON 474, HIST 204, POSC 239, SOCI 240 or 244, SPAN 305, WGST 250) Four courses in area of concentration Two electives LALC 490-the capstone course Of the six courses (four in the concentration and two electives), at least one should be in the humanities and the selection should include courses in three departments.
+One additional introductory course (AFST 235, AFST 100, AFST 200, AMST 200)

+One language course above the intermediate level in one of the three main languages of the area (Spanish or French or another regional language approved by the department)

+One methods course relevant to area of concentration (geographic or thematic) (AFST 200, AMST 401, ANTH 240 or 241, ECON 474, HIST 204, POSC 239, SOCI 240 or 244, SPAN 305, WGST 250)

+Four courses in area of concentration

+Two electives

+LALC 490-the capstone course

+Of the six courses (four in the concentration and two electives), at least one should be in the humanities and the selection should include courses in three departments.
 Introductory courses will not count as concentration or elective courses.

+Six courses:

+(Students will be encouraged to follow a concentration.)

+LALC 201

-Six courses: (Students will be encouraged to follow a concentration.)
-LALC 201 Five courses approved by LALC in at least three different departments
+Five courses approved by LALC in at least three different departments department); LALC 201 level: LALC courses

-First Year: Spanish, Portuguese or French language, or another regional language approved by the department); LALC 201
+First Year: Spanish, Portuguese or French language, or another regional language approved by the another approved non-Dickinson program Fourth Year: LALC 490; Research Paper

-Second Year: SPAN P 232 or 232 or PORT 231 or FREN 230, or another regional language at the intermediate level; LALC courses
+$Second\ Year: SPAN\ P\ 232\ or\ 232\ or\ PORT\ 231\ or\ FREN\ 230, or\ another\ regional\ language\ at\ the\ intermediate$

-Third Year: LALC courses; Spring semester, Dickinson in Mexico Program at the University of Querétaro or another approved non-Dickinson program
+Third Year: LALC courses; Spring semester, Dickinson in Mexico Program at the University of Querétaro or